Qiler/TodoDodo/README.md

 - Type: `npm install`
 - Type: `npm start`

+### Docker

+It is also available as a Docker container on [Docker Hub](https://hub.docker.com/repository/docker/qiler/todododo)

 ### Configuration

 - Create environment variable called `TODODODO_PORT` and set it to port that you want the app to listen on.